nbarkhina/DosWasmX/README.md

 Also you can optionally configure a Default Hard Drive to load when users navigate to your application.
 After Saving/Configuring a Hard Drive locally you can export it from the advanced menu.

-Once it has started, you can open your browser to [http://localhost](http://localhost).

 ![exportdrive](screenshots/exportdrive.PNG)

 Then update the settings.js file with the path to your img file